A few days ago, I stumbled upon a letter I’d almost forgotten about. It was from Neil French.

 In 2007, Neil lived in Mallorca.

-During the week that followed we were immersed in his world; creating ads together, discussing work together and reflecting on life together in his hillside villa.
-Looking back on it now, it was one of those catalytic moments in my professional life.
-I came back to Grey Amsterdam, more eager to make a difference, more hungry to create opportunities.
+The week that followed was transformative.
+We spent our days at his hillside villa, creating ads, reflecting on life, and soaking up his unique world.
+It was one of those pivotal moments in my career.
+When I returned to Grey Amsterdam, I was more eager to make a difference, more hungry to create opportunities.
 Less than 3 years later, the Grey Amsterdam office got ranked as the most creative in its global network.
 Most certainly not just thanks to my efforts but the ambition and zeal that made me contribute to that milestone were to a large extent inspired by Neil.

-When I was about to leave Grey Amsterdam in early 2012, to join J. Walter Thompson Dubai as a Creative Director, I hadn't really thought about that week in Mallorca for a long time.
-Until my then creative partner Ecco Vos handed me a special goodbye gift; a framed letter from Neil.
+In 2012, when I was leaving Grey Amsterdam for J. Walter Thompson Dubai as a Creative Director, I hadn’t thought much about that week in Mallorca for a while.
+Until my creative partner, Ecco Vos, surprised me with a gift: a framed letter from Neil.

 Here’s the message he wrote: